ARM-software/CMSIS-Stream/Examples/runtime_mode/README.md

 Following features from build mode are not yet available:

 * async mode not implemented
-* customization hooks missing
-* not yet any way to pass data to the node
 * result of python memory optimization not yet used
 * Node identification for outside access not yet implemented